Edyta Górniak: Beginnings

+Born in Ziębice, Górniak is of Romani descent.
 After taking singing lessons, in 1989, aged 16, she gave her first public appearance on a Polish television talent show where she won with Sam Brown's hit song "Stop!".
 In 1990 she performed on the Opole Polish Song Festival in a contest for debuting singers with an honourable mention.
 During the next three years she performed in music theatres.
 She was the star of the musical Metro ("Subway") – the most popular and longest running homegrown musical in Polish history, which brought her to Broadway.
 In New York she was also offered a job by the Elite model agency, but she rejected it preferring to continue her career as a singer.
-Later she sang in next three musicals in Poland: Do grającej szafy grosik wrzuć ("Put a Dime in the Jukebox") with classic Polish pop songs from the pre-rock'n'roll era, Blues Minus with songs of Polish author Jonasz Kofta and Brel with Polish versions of songs sang by the Belgian singer-songwriter Jacques Brel.
+Later she sang in next three musicals in Poland: Do grającej szafy grosik wrzuć ("Put a Dime in the Jukebox") with classic Polish pop songs from the pre-rock'n'roll era, Blues Minus with songs of Polish author Jonasz Kofta and Brel with Polish versions of songs sung by the Belgian singer-songwriter Jacques Brel.
 In 1993 Górniak took part in the Baltic Song Contest in Sweden and finished in third place.

 Eurovision breakthrough

 In 1994, Górniak was the first Polish artist to participate in the Eurovision Song Contest, in which she claimed a highly creditable second place, which still stands as Poland's best showing in the contest.
-Her song was "To nie ja" ("That's Not Me"), which was also released on a single in English as "Once in a Lifetime".
+Her song was "To nie ja" ("It's Not Me"), which was also released on a single in English as "Once in a Lifetime".

 "To nie ja" proved to be her breakthrough in Poland, becoming there the biggest hit of 1994.
 Górniak was signed to Polish division of EMI.
 Her first studio album Dotyk ("The Touch") was released a year later, in May 1995 and sold half-million copies in Poland.
 It brought new hits "Jestem kobietą" ("I'm a Woman") and the eponymous "Dotyk", which was the biggest Polish hit of 1995.
 Górniak with her powerful voice and original beauty quickly became an idol of young generation in Poland.
 In 1996 she signed a contract in London with EMI International for five albums.
 However, she continued recording for the Polish market, and had three more hits in Poland: Kolorowy wiatr ("Colourful Wind") – Polish version of "Colors of the Wind" from the Disney movie Pocahontas, a club hit Love Is on the Line (which was written by Kylie Minogue) and "To Atlanta!" ("It's Atlanta") – Polish hymn of the 1996 Olympic Games.